 Belleville Area Humane Society Creates SafePets Program For Domestic Violence Survivors

-BELLEVILLE - I often hear stories from people about how their pet was the only one there for them during difficult times - maybe the only thing that got them through their trials and tribulations.
-But no matter how good the intentions, sometimes life brings challenges that make caring for pets difficult or impossible.
-So I?was so thrilled to hear about the first animal assistance program in Southern Illinois that provides temporary care for pets of those experiencing domestic violence.
+BELLEVILLE – The Belleville Area Humane Society (BAHS) and RedRover recognize that sometimes life brings challenges that make caring for pets difficult or impossible.
+As an alternative to surrendering a beloved pet, BAHS has created, and RedRover has awarded grant funding to support the first animal assistance program in Southern Illinois providing temporary care for the pets of those experiencing domestic violence, so that every family member can find safety.

-The Belleville Area Humane Society (BAHS) has created an alternative to surrendering a beloved pet during such a time, and the RedRover organization has awarded grant funding to support the first animal assistance program in Southern Illinois providing temporary care for the pets of those experiencing domestic violence, so that every family member can find safety.
+One in three women experience domestic abuse within their lifetime.
+BAHS understands that very few domestic violence shelters allow pets (only 10% nationally).
+Because of this, 48% of survivors delay leaving an abusive relationship because they don’t want to leave a pet behind.
+While the survivor’s owned pet is with BAHS, the SafePets program provides appropriate care for the pet(s), such as vaccinations, spay/neuter, preventative, and even heartworm treatment.

 Get The Latest News!